Component speakers installation options

 A Focal component tweeter in a surface-mount housing

 A flush-mounted tweeter will not protrude or will partially protrude from the panel, and many people prefer this cleaner look.
-But since the door panel must have a hole large enough to hold the entire tweeter, you must perform more modifications than necessary for a surface-mount.
+But since the door panel must have a hole large enough to hold the entire tweeter, you must perform more modifications than necessary for a surface-mounted installation.

-Whether you flush- or surface-mount, don't forget that you'll need to run speaker wire to your crossover location.
-For more specifics on surface- and flush-mounting check out our Component Speaker Installation Guide.
+Whether you flush mount or surface mount, don't forget that you'll need to run speaker wire to your crossover location.
+For more specifics on surface-mounting and flush-mounting check out our component speaker installation guide.

 More and more people are opting for higher quality sound in their vehicles, including surround features that rear-mounted component systems can bring to life.
 If that's the case for you, you'll need to locate your rear tweeters in such a way that their sound combines well with the rear woofers and does not distract from the front sound stage by smearing the highs from front to rear.
 There are as many theories about proper tweeter placement as there are locations.
 Some of those locations include the rear pillar, door, or deck.